Virgin Territory: Plot

 The Count arrives in Florence only to be ambushed by Gerbino's men.
 All of his companions are killed, but he survives.
 Receiving a message from Pampinea's servant, Count Dzerzhinsky rides to Pampinea's father's mansion for the wedding, for he has been promised her hand in marriage.
 On the way, the young Count meets a skinny dipping Elissa—Pampinea's best friend, who is on her way to attend the wedding—and the two subsequently fall in love.
 The Count is led to believe Elissa is Pampinea.

 Chased out of the convent, Lorenzo follows Pampinea to her father's mansion.
-There he confesses to her that he's fallen in love with the nun who kissed him whilst blindfolded, the woman whose face he never got to see.
+There he confesses to her that he's fallen in love with the nun who kissed him while blindfolded, the woman whose face he never got to see.
 Later, Gerbino and his men arrive at the mansion and imprison Lorenzo.
 Pampinea agrees to marry Gerbino right that day to save Lorenzo, and thus Lorenzo is banished to the woods.
 There he meets Dzerzhinsky who is on his way to the mansion to be married to 'Pampinea' (actually Elissa) and the two team up to take out Gerbino's men.
 Gerbino himself dies falling into a large deep well inside the mansion.

 Pampinea, in love with Lorenzo, refuses to marry Count Dzerzhinsky, only to realise moments later that the Count himself is actually in love with Elissa who has been posing as her.
 She happily then runs after Lorenzo and kisses him.
 Lorenzo realises that she is in fact the nun he's in love with and they hold their wedding that very day, with all of their friends attending.